Imagine you’re designing a vehicle.

-The same analogy applies to the work we do in digital products, be they websites, web apps, or mobile apps.
+The same analogy applies to the work we do in digital products, be they web apps, mobile apps, or entire software platforms.
 At the end of the day, we’re making digital products for actual people – and the success of these products depends on our ability to understand the end user, empathize with them, and design something that suits their needs.

 User personas, when done properly, do exactly that – which is why they’re an important step of the digital project discovery phase.

-Okay, you’ve taken step 1 and are armed with a digital project brief.
+Okay, you’ve taken step 1 and are armed with a digital project brief for your web or mobile app.
 You’ve been intentional in outlining the project: the how, what, why, and when from a macro-level.
-The next step in your digital project discovery is to take that brief and go further into the who you’re making the product for – and we do that with user personas.
+The next step in your digital project discovery is to take that brief and go further into the who you’re making the application for – and we do that with user personas.

 User personas are defined well by Wikipedia: